 Borders has been in contact with Ohio State linebackers coach Al Washington since the coach was at Michigan and has developed a good relationship with him, but Borders said he hasn’t talked to Washington about what it would take to earn an Ohio State offer yet.
 That’s on the list for questions he has for Washington when Washington contacts him through his high school coach.

-Borders spent the first 14 years of his life in Chicago, though, and most of his family still live there, so he said he would have no problem playing for a team in the Midwest, Ohio State in particular.
+Borders spent the first 14 years of his life in Chicago, though, and most of his family still lives there, so he said he would have no problem playing for a team in the Midwest, Ohio State in particular.

 But to play for Ohio State, he’s going to need to get the offer first.